scalar-labs/scalardb/docs/storage-abstraction.md

 }
 ```

-Again, note that the storage abstraction operations are not transactional, and data inconsistencies can happen when failures occur during the execution of the operations.
+Again, note that the Storage API doesn't provide transaction capability and could cause data inconsistencies when failures occur during the execution of the operations.

-## Storage abstraction API Guide
+## Storage API Guide

-The storage abstraction API is mainly composed of Administrative API and CRUD API.
+The Storage API is mainly composed of Administrative API and CRUD API.
-This section briefly explains what kind of APIs exist and how to use them.
+This section explains how to use them.

 * [Administrative API](#administrative-api)
 * [CRUD API](#crud-api)